-

 Telephone Interviews

-This method is usually used as a preliminary method of screening candidates prior to a face-to-face interview.
-Depending on the role on offer a telephone interview questions can vary from obvious questions about you and your suitability to more technical questions to see if you have the specific technical knowledge for the role on offer.
+Usually used as a method of screening candidates prior to a face-to-face interview.
+Depending on the role on offer, telephone interview questions can vary from your suitability to technical knowledge.

 See our page on Hints & Tips for a Telephone Interview